 Multi-Statement Table-Valued Function

-User defined multi-statement table-valued function returns a table variable as a result of actions perform by function.
-In this a table variable must be explicitly declared and defined whose value can be derived from a multiple sql statements.
+A user-defined multi-statement table-valued function returns a table variable as a result of actions performed by the function.
+In this, a table variable must be explicitly declared and defined whose value can be derived from multiple SQL statements.

 --Create function for EmpID,FirstName and Salary of Employee Create function fnGetMulEmployee() returns @Emp Table ( EmpID int, FirstName varchar(50), Salary int ) As begin Insert into @Emp Select e.EmpID,e.FirstName,e.Salary from Employee e; --Now update salary of first employee update @Emp set Salary=25000 where EmpID=1; --It will update only in @Emp table not in Original Employee table return end